Update: If you came here by clicking a link telling you this was a pro-SJW game or anti-SJW game, maybe you should read this post.

 I’m not advocating letting racism, sexism, and other injustices go unchecked.
 However, how often will arguing with a racist in the comments of a youtube music video change their worldview or their behavior?
 Surely there is a better way for a socially conscious individual to spend that same time on activism that can educate many open minds instead of one stubborn one.

 3) I hope that bystanders might be more understanding when they see someone respond to a discussion about social issues with a hostile comment.
-Instead of branding that person a “social justice warrior” and dismissing them outright, maybe they’ll consider that this person might have just been attacked by 12 trolls straight and is dealing with a low sanity meter.
+Instead of branding that person a “social justice warrior” and dismissing them outright, maybe they’ll consider that this person might have just been attacked by 12 trolls straight and is dealing with a low patience meter.

 Likewise, a “troll” may just be a person speaking from their limited perspective of the world and the people in it, simply unable to empathize with your life experiences rather than being an inhuman monster.